pdgilbert/LoRaGPS/README.md

 ```
 sudo apt install ufw
 sudo ufw allow 22/tcp      # for ssh if running headless
-sudo ufw allow 65433/udp   # The default port used by LoRaGPS_base.py
+sudo ufw allow 65433/udp   # The default port used by LoRaGPS_base
 sudo ufw status
 sudo ufw enable             # legacy command may not be needed?
 sudo systemctl start ufw    # starts the service